 Any person required to report pursuant to this paragraph may elect to report to the department through an existing cancer registry if the registry submits the information in accordance with the requirements of this rule.

-(C) Each and every physician, dentist, hospital, and other person providing diagnostic services to patients with cancer will report the diagnosis within six months of the date of diagnosis.
-Facilities or persons providing treatment services to patients with cancer will report the case within six months of the date of first contact with the case patient.
+(B) Each and every physician, dentist, hospital, and other person who diagnose patients as having cancer will report the patient's cancer within six months of the date of diagnosis.
+Facilities or persons providing treatment services to patients for a cancer diagnosis will report the patient's cancer within six months of the date of first contact with the patient.

-(D) All physicians, dentists, hospitals or persons providing diagnostic or treatment services to patients with cancer shall grant to the department or its authorized representative access to all records that identify cases of cancer or establish characteristics of cancer, the treatment of cancer, or the medical status of any identified cancer patient.
+(C) All physicians, dentists, hospitals or other persons who diagnose patients as having cancer or provide treatment services to patients for a cancer diagnosis shall grant to the department or its authorized representative access to all records that identify cases of cancer or establish characteristics of cancer, the treatment of cancer, or the medical status of any identified cancer patient.

-(3) In the view of the director of health, the proposed safeguards are adequate to protect the identity of each patient whose records will be reviewed.
-Safeguards for the protection of the identity of patients shall include, but are not limited to, provisions to limit access to identifying data to only those individuals who during the course of the project need access to such information for research purposes and provisions for the maintenance of the confidentiality of identifying information after the termination of the project;
+(3) The proposed safeguards are adequate to protect the identity of each patient whose records will be reviewed.
+Safeguards for the protection of the identity of patients shall include, but are not limited to, provisions to limit access to identifying data to only those individuals who during the course of the project need access to such information for research purposes and provisions for the maintenance and/or destruction of identifying information after the termination of the project;

-(4) An agreement is executed between the department and the researcher that specifies the terms of the researcher's use of the records and prohibits the publication or release of the names of individual cancer patients or any facts tending to lead to the identification of individual cancer patients.
+(4) An agreement is executed between the department and the researcher that specifies the terms of the researcher's use of the records.
+The agreement will prohibit the publication or release of protected health information.

-(D) Notwithstanding paragraphs (A) and (B) of this rule, a researcher may, with the approval of the department, use the names of individual cancer patients when requesting additional information for research purposes or soliciting a patient's participation in a research project.
-If a researcher requests additional information or a cancer patient's participation in a research project, the researcher shall first obtain the oral or written consent of the patient's attending physician.
-If the consent of the patient's attending physician is obtained, the researcher shall obtain the patient's written consent by having the patient complete a release of confidential information form.
+(C) Notwithstanding paragraphs (A) and (B) of this rule, a researcher may, with the approval of the department's institutional review board, contact individual cancer patients to request additional information for research purposes or to solicit a patient's participation in a research project.
+The researcher shall first notify the patient's managing physician of the intent to contact the patient.
+Unless the patient's managing physician informs the researcher within a reasonable time that the patient should not be contacted, the researcher may contact the patient.
+The researcher shall obtain the patient's verbal or written consent prior to requesting additional information or including the patient in a research project.

-(G) Nothing in this rule prevents the release to any person of epidemiological information that does not identify individual cancer patients.
+(E) Nothing in this rule prevents the release to any person of summary, statistical, or aggregate information that does not identify individual cancer patients.